nicolodiamante/chatty/README.md

   </picture>
 </p>

-The technologies driving the new wave of chatbots have been brewing for years, taking the world by storm.
-The release of ChatGPT has triggered a Silicon Valley arms race, pitting the best minds against each other to push the limits of what chatbots can do.
-But while voice assistants like [Siri][apple-siri] have been around for a while, they don't pack the same punch as [ChatGPT][chaGPT].
-That's where the real magic happens, by combining the best of both worlds, we can give Siri a significant IQ boost and take chatbots to new heights.
-The integration of ChatGPT into Siri represents a new unique way to interact and boost our devices.
-This shortcut allows you to access the immense intelligence of ChatGPT and the creativity of [DALL·E][dalle] within Siri, giving you a chatbot experience like never before.
+The advanced technologies propelling the latest generation of chatbots have been gaining momentum over the years, revolutionising our world.
+With the launch of ChatGPT, a competitive scramble amongst the brightest minds has begun in Silicon Valley, each looking to break new ground in what chatbots can do.
+Despite the existence of voice assistants like [Siri][apple-siri], they don't quite measure up to the capabilities of [ChatGPT][chaGPT].
+By merging the best aspects of both, we can significantly enhance Siri's intelligence and elevate the potential of chatbots.
+Incorporating ChatGPT into Siri offers an unparalleled way to interact with and enhance our devices.
+This integration provides access to ChatGPT's formidable intellect and [DALL·E][dalle]'s novel creativity within Siri, promising a uniquely advanced chatbot experience.

 <br><br>